jayprakash98/coding-assignment/Readme.md

 # Coding Assessment L-2: My Project

 Welcome to my submission for the Coding Assessment L-2!
-Below, you'll find details about the project, how to set it up, and how to submit it.
+Below, you'll find details about the project how to run it on your system and you will get the link to see online hosted running website .

 ## Project Overview